US$ 1850

 In Nepal, trekking is a popular activity that is permitted throughout the country for individuals or groups.
 However, certain areas, such as conservation areas, wildlife reserves, and the Himalayas, are restricted, and trekkers must obtain permits issued by the Nepalese government and tourism board.
 It’s important to note that permits can only be obtained through government but not through any trekking agencies and not by individuals directly.

-For those planning to trek to Everest Base Camp, obtaining a Trekkers Information Management System (TIMS) card is mandatory.
+For those planning to Everest Base Camp Trek, obtaining a Trekkers Information Management System (TIMS) card is mandatory.
 The Nepal Tourism Board in Kathmandu issues TIMS cards, which typically take 20-30 minutes to obtain.
 The process involves filling out a form and paying a fee of 30 USD.

 Additionally, the trek will be through two different rural municipality.
 They are Khumbu Rural municipality and pashanglamu Municipality.
 To trek in this area one should take Khumbu rural municipality entry permit and Khumbu Passang lamu municipality entry permit which may cost 3000 NRP and 2000NRP respectively.
 A photograph is required for the application.

-During the trek we also have to enter to Sagarmatha National park.
+During the Everest Base Camp Trek we also have to enter to Sagarmatha National park.
 So, one should need the entry permit and local entry permit should also be taken from tourism board Nepal, which may cost 3000NRP according to the local rules.

 To summarize, TIMS card, Sagarmatha National park entry permit, local area entry permit are necessary for trekking in Everest Base Camp.
 It’s crucial to keep in mind that the TIMS card can only be obtained from the Nepal Tourism Board in Kathmandu, while the permit can be obtained from Nepal Tourism Board.
 By obtaining these permits, trekkers can ensure a safe and enjoyable experience while also supporting the conservation efforts in the region.